 Then UK share prices recovered again until the financial crisis of 2008 when they fell once more.
 From 2009 until coronavirus hit, the trend has been mainly upwards.

-While the history lessons are interesting reflections, this doesn’t guarantee what will happen following the coronavirus (COVID 19) situation.
+While the history lessons are interesting reflections, this doesn’t guarantee what will happen in the future..
 Past performance cannot be used as a guide to future performance and should never be relied upon in this way.

-This chart includes the ups and downs of the UK share market over the long term between 1975 and 2020 (Click the graph to see in more detail).
+This chart includes the ups and downs of the UK share market over the long term between 1975 and 2020 (click on the graph to see it in more detail).

 Source: Datastream.
 MSCI UK £ used for Equity, FTSE Brit Govt All Stocks used for Bonds, UK Sterling 3M deposit used for Cash.
 Returns include total returns and assume dividends reinvested, Data to 28 February 2020.

 Get started with Royal Bank Invest